- Laws & Regulations

 Documents identified by PDF (Portable Document Format) requires the Adobe Acrobat Reader to be viewed and printed.
 If you do not already have the Adobe Reader, it can be downloaded for free from Adobe.

 Porterville Developmental Center's History

-In 1985, the facility was renamed Porterville Developmental Center by the Department of Developmental Services to better reflect the purpose of the facility to care for individuals with developmental disabilities.
+In 1985, the facility was renamed PDC by the Department of Developmental Services to better reflect the purpose of the facility to care for individuals with developmental disabilities.
 The Secure Treatment Program was developed in 1997, upon the closure of Camarillo State Hospital and Developmental Center.
 At that time, 200 consumers were transferred to PDC's Secure Treatment Program.
-(Population Trends)

-PDC employs approximately 1,500 staff.
-The sprawling campus is like a city unto itself.
-In addition to home residences and training/work sites, the campus includes an auditorium, two gymnasiums and swimming pool complexes, athletic field, religious center, education complex, professional library, two cafes, crafts store, fashion center, police station, fire station, hospital, maintenance shops, and has its own water supply and power plant.
+PDC's sprawling campus is like a city unto itself.
+In addition to home residences and training/work sites, the campus includes an auditorium, two gymnasiums and swimming pool complexes, athletic field, religious center, education complex, two cafes, crafts store, fashion center, police station, fire station, hospital, maintenance shops, and has its own water supply and power plant.

 In November, 2006, construction began for a 96-bed residential expansion in the Secure Treatment Program.
 The expansion included six 16-bed living residences, a recreation complex and a new reception building.
 Construction was completed in October, 2009.